-Something I wrote there a few months ago reflects a long-standing gripe I have.
+Something I wrote in another post a few months ago reflects a long-standing pet peeve.

 "Everyone's so damn busy all the time, or so they'll have you believe.
 'I'm too busy' to do something is just another way of saying someone (or something) is not a priority.
-What people say they don't have time for says a lot about them.
-Priorities.
+What people say they don't have time for says a lot about them and their priorities.
 Remember that."

 You don't have time to exercise?
 Then it's not a priority.

 You don't have time for a hobby?
 Then it's not a priority.

 You don't have time for a friendship?
 Then it's not a priority.

 You don't have time to read a book?
 Then it's not a priority.

 You don't have time for your significant others?
 Then...you guessed it...they are not priorities.

 Do you get my point?